Illustrations of the Family of Psittacidae, or Parrots: Legacy

 An immediate effect of the reputational success of Lear's parrot book was its influence on Gould.
 Until then he was primarily a taxidermist, often working for the Zoological Society of London, with just one published book, his 1832 A Century of Birds from the Himalaya Mountains, with backgrounds painted by Lear.
 Following Parrots, Gould decided to produce books based on Lear's model, using Hullmandel as his printer, and over the next twenty years produced some 40 volumes.

 Lear's macaw Anodorhynchus leari was named by Charles Lucien Bonaparte in 1856.
 Bonaparte had identified it as a new species from Lear's accurate painting in his book, which had been captioned as a hyacinthine macaw.
 Two other parrot species named for Lear, the cockatoo Lapochroa leari (now Major Mitchell's cockatoo) and the parakeet Platycercus leari (now crimson rosella) are no longer accepted under those names.

 Lear was the first to describe five of the species and subspecies depicted.
 His plates are the therefore the holotypes and he is the authority.
-These are the Australasian species Baudin's black cockatoo (Plate 6 as Calyptorhynchus Baudinii), Antipodes parakeet (Pl 25 as Platycercus unicolor), Regent parrot (Pl 29 as Platycercus anthopeplus), Varied lorikeet (Pl 36 as Trichoglossus versicolor) and the Pale-headed rosella subspecies Platycercus adscitus palliceps (Pl 19 as Platycercus palliceps).
+These are the Australasian species Baudin's black cockatoo (Plate 6 as Calyptorhynchus Baudinii), Antipodes parakeet (Pl 25 as Platycercus unicolor), regent parrot (Pl 29 as Platycercus anthopeplus), varied lorikeet (Pl 36 as Trichoglossus versicolor) and the pale-headed rosella subspecies Platycercus adscitus palliceps (Pl 19 as Platycercus palliceps).

 Lear's influence on illustrators of children's books, such as Beatrix Potter and Maurice Sendak was more through his nonsense books than his bird paintings, but other illustrators made more conscious use of his avian works.
-William Y. Cooper and Elizabeth Butterworth both painted birds from life, and made deliberate efforts to incorporate elements of Lear's style; Butterworth has illustrated four books on parrots, including Amazon Parrots: A Monograph, written by Rosemary Low.
+William T. Cooper and Elizabeth Butterworth both painted birds from life, and made deliberate efforts to incorporate elements of Lear's style; Butterworth has illustrated four books on parrots, including Amazon Parrots: A Monograph, written by Rosemary Low.

 Other contemporary artists used Lear's style with a modern twist.
 Walton Ford paints parrots, but often in settings that show them in potentially lethal situations involving traps or predators.
 Like Lear, Ford frequently has marginal notes on the paintings, although in his case for the benefit of his audience, rather than as self-reminders.
 James Prosek made his reputation through painting fish, but also incorporated nonsense elements in his work by creating imaginary birds in Lear's style, with annotations including alternative names, behavioural notes and the supposed locations of sightings.

 A large collection of sketches and studies for Parrots are included in the major Lear art collection held at the Harvard University Houghton Library.
 In 2018, a copy of Parrots was sold at auction by Bonhams for £90,000, and in 2020 another copy was listed by Christie's with a guide price of £40,000–60,000, and fetched £60,000.